ernestofgonzalez/trece/README.md

 make test
 ```

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check [issues page](https://github.com/ernestofgonzalez/trece/issues) or submit a pull request.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.